MoonHighway/javascript-pro/README.md

 JavaScript Pro
 ==============
-This class focus on those Javascript skills that are necessary to organize your code into object oriented libraries and frameworks for reusability.
+This class focuses on those Javascript skills that are necessary to organize your code into object oriented libraries and frameworks for reusability.

 Topics